mauta/mauta/README.md

 ### My projects:
 * JavaScript ES6:
     * [covid dashboard](https://github.com/mauta/covid-dashboard/tree/develop) app for tracking the spread of COVID-19 in the world and in selected countries.
-Information is presented in the form of a table, list, graph(canvas) and interactive map(Mapbox GL JS).(used observer).
+Information is presented in the form of a table, list, graph(canvas) and interactive map(Mapbox GL JS).(pattern observer).
-    * [english for kids](https://github.com/mauta/english-for-kids/tree/english-for-kids) app for learning English words for kids (used routing).
+    * [english for kids](https://github.com/mauta/english-for-kids/tree/english-for-kids) app for learning English words for kids (SPA routing).
     * [gem-puzzle](https://github.com/mauta/gem-puzzle/tree/gem-puzzle) implementation of the classic Gem-puzzle.
     * [virtual-keyboard](https://github.com/mauta/virtual-keyboard/tree/virtual-keyboard) virtual keyboard with voice text input.
     * [momentum](https://github.com/mauta/momentum) shows the time and username, his goal for the current day.
 The background image changes depending on the time of day.
 The application uses local storage to store data.